K1WIZ/ESP8266-WiFi-Marquee/README.md

 # ESP8266-WiFi-Marquee
-ESP8266 WiFi Marquee w/ AP
+ESP8266 WiFi Marquee w/ AP:  Has stand-alone full time AP mode for ad-hoc message management & SPIFFS support.
+ESP8266 WiFi Marquee No AP:  Only spawns AP at first run for entering your WiFi network creds, then it will use your network.
+Browse to IP address on your network to manage messages.
+This one also has SPIFFS support.